 Symptoms of Nutritional Anemia

-Anemia symptoms are caused by inadequate oxygen reaching important organs, such as your muscles, heart, and brain.
-As a consequence, your heart and lungs have to work harder to deliver oxygen to these organs.
+Anemia symptoms are caused by decreasing amounts of oxygen reaching important organs, such as your muscles, heart, and brain.
+Those organs will not be able to work as well and your heart and lungs have to work harder to deliver oxygen to these body.

 Those who have nutritional anemia, especially mild anemia, may have no symptoms.
 If symptoms do occur, they might include: